 In an earlier post, I covered how to identify key actions.
-In that same post, I covered how to break key actions down into 3 parts: the trigger(s), the part that initiates action, the activity, the decisions and subtasks that make up the action, and its follow-up, the part that closes out the action and suggests or leads people to meaningful next steps.
+In that same post, I covered how to break key actions down into 3 parts: the prompt(s), the part that encourage someone to initiate action, the work, the tasks and/or decisions that make up the action, and its follow-up, the part that closes out the action and points people to meaningful next steps.

 There are 2 reasons to break a key action into these parts: